How to take care of your tattoo:

 I know of two good ones which are similar and they should be used like this:

 First off: The use of these creams is entirely at your own risk!!

 Nothing unusual or bad has been reported so far, I just want to make sure you understand that I cannot take responsibility for the use or miss-use of these products.

 One of the products comes is different sizes.
 With the 25gram pot you can ease the pain on about 2 large size tattoos or quarter of a back piece start to finish, with the 50 gram pot you can start and finish about half the size of a back piece and with the 100 gram pot you can finish about an average size back-piece.
 This means you can use the gel for as many sessions as you need to finish a tattoo area of the size stated.
 Some people use way too much gel each time.
-Make sure its an evenly spread see through but still a little white film.
+Make sure its an evenly spread whitish, but still see-through film of cream.
 It does not have to be 5mm thick!

 Instructions come with each pot.
 It should give you 1,5 to 2,5 hours of pain-free tattooing when applied correctly depending on skin type.

 Like all numbing agents its toxic when swallowed so please keep away from children at all times and keep in a SAFE place inside the fridge!

 It’s a Tetracain gel, not Lidocain.
 You need to stir it first then apply it 2 hours before your tattoo session under cling film and airtight.
 Whoever takes it off needs to rub it off thoroughly before you get tattooed.
 Its best if the artist does it before he/she starts.
 He/she can take it off, area by area, as well.
 The cream shouldn’t be on your skin much longer than 2- 2½ hours otherwise the effect might reverse.
 It’s safe to use, especially if you follow the instructions carefully.
 You cannot use this cream on freshly tattooed or opened skin areas!